icomefromthenet/GeneralLedger/README.md

 Terms and conventions
 ----------------------

-Important before looking at this implementation to have an understanding of the accounting terms.

 ### 1. Debits / Credit.
-A Debit is a value with a positive sign, A credit is a value with a negative sign.
+A debit is a value with a positive sign, a credit is a value with a negative sign.

 ### 2. Transaction
-For the purposes of this library a transaction is represent by a single entry into the general ledger with each transaction have 1 to many account movements.
+For purposes of this library a transaction is represent by a single entry into the general ledger with each transaction have 1 to many account movements.

-### 3. Organisation Unit / Cost Center
+### 3. Organisation Unit (Cost Center)
-This is used to group transactions with each having a relation to ONE group.
-Groups should be mutally exclusive for example departments in an organisation.
+This is used to group transactions with each having a relation to ONE.
+These units should be mutually exclusive for example departments in an organisation.

 ### 4. Ledger User.
 Each transaction is subscribed to a single user this most likely your application users.